bernardfiagbenu/portfoliopro/PRD.md

     - Total Estimated Time: 7 weeks.

 ### 2. Problem Statement
 - **Current Pain Points and Challenges**: Lack of a centralized, modern, and interactive platform to showcase Bernard's full range of skills and projects.
-Existing resume formats or static websites may not fully capture his UI/UX expertise and dynamic capabilities.
+Existing resume formats or static websites may not fully capture his software development expertise and dynamic capabilities.
 - **Market Opportunity**: A well-designed portfolio can significantly differentiate a candidate in a competitive job market.
 It serves as a dynamic resume and a testament to practical skills.
 - **User Needs and Feedback**: Target users (recruiters, hiring managers) need a quick and effective way to assess a candidate's skills, experience, and quality of work.
 An interactive portfolio provides this.
 - **Business Impact and Goals**: Increase visibility, attract better job opportunities, establish a strong personal brand, and facilitate networking.